preston-56/phase-1-using-json-server-and-postman/README.md

 request/response cycle — initiating requests from the frontend.
 Before we start practicing in JavaScript, though, it would be helpful if we could explore how this cycle works.
 Luckily, we have some tools that can mimic both frontend requests and backend responses.
-For the frontend, we have [Postman][postman], an app that can be used to build requests without writing code.
-For the backend, we have [JSON Server][json server], a Node application that mimics the behavior of a full backend server.
+For the frontend, we have [Postman], an app that can be used to build requests without writing code.
+For the backend, we have [JSON Server], a Node application that mimics the behavior of a full backend server.

 Combined, we can practice sending requests from Postman to the JSON server and